 You can do this by mapping out the process, as explained in this guide:

 The idea is to hold meetings with your team to find out how they’re working and to create workflows for them to execute on.
 If you’re running a small business or working remotes, asking them to record a screencast is a great option because it’s precise and easy to do.

-Once you have enough information to start creating your first formal workflow, it’s time to transfer that to a template in Process Street.
+Once you have enough information to start creating your first formal workflow, it’s time to transfer that to a template in workflow software like Process Street.

 Creating Process Street templates for your workflows is as easy as writing a Word document.
 And, once it’s done, you can see work being completed as checklists on your dashboard; one checklist for each time the workflow is ran by an employee: